Civic Coalition (party)

 The Civic Coalition (Koalicja Obywatelska, KO) is a political party in Poland.
 It was created on 25 October 2025 from a merger of Civic Platform (PO), Modern (N.) and Polish Initiative (iPL).
-Given the dominant position of the Civic Platform, Civic Coalition has been described as a rename of PO.
+It has been described as a renamed and enlarged PO, given that PO was the dominant partner in the merger.
 The party is based on the statute of Civic Platform.

-The three parties, along with the Greens, formed an electoral coaliton in 2018 also known as the Civic Coalition.
+The three parties, along with the Greens, formed an electoral alliance in 2018 also known as the Civic Coalition.
 In October 2025, it was decided that the parties would merge into a single party with a name and logo identical to that of the 2018 Civic Coalition, while the party's flag was decided to be the logo of the Civic Platform.
-The Greens did not participate in the merger, opting to remain a separate formation instead.
+The Greens did not participate in the merger, opting to remain a separate party instead.